CarlosRanara/nvim/README.md

 * **Modern theme** using `catppuccin`

 ## Theme

-The configuration uses the [Catppuccin](https://github.com/catppuccin/nvim) theme plugin for a soft and visually appealing color scheme:
+* **The configuration uses the Rose Pine theme plugin for a natural and elegant color scheme:

-* Plugin: `catppuccin/nvim`
+* **Plugin: rose-pine/neovim
-* Flavor: Usually set to "mocha" or "macchiato" (check `colorscheme` in config)

 ## Installation